Single Person Discount

-If you live alone or you are the only person aged 18 or over you will be entitled to receive Single Person Discount
+If you live alone or you are the only person aged 18 or over you may be entitled to receive Single Person Discount.
+You must also tell us to remove your Single Person Discount if you're no longer the only adult living in the property at which you pay your Council Tax.

-You may also be entitled to other discounts on your Council Tax if you:
+You may be entitled to one of the other Council Tax discounts if you:

 - Have a property that is furnished that is not your main home